 You’ll want to know the basics of these guidelines.
 That’s an important first step to take because the more you know, the easier it will be to understand the issues around website accessibility.

 Another step you can take to prevent an ADA lawsuit is to get a complete website audit.
 This will show you accessibility issues on your website.

 For example, an audit may uncover that your PDF files can’t be read by assistive technology devices.
 It could also uncover issues around the alt-tags of images on your website.

 There are a lot of factors that go into ADA compliance.
 The audit will see where your site stands now and give you the steps you need to take to get it on track.

 Make the Necessary Changes

 After your audit, you’ll need to make the appropriate changes to your website.
-This compliance remediation will ensure that your website is completely up to date.
+This accessibility remediation will ensure that your website is completely up to date.

 Keep Up with Changes

 You have to understand that the law and guidelines around website accessibility are dynamic.
 That means that they’re going to change.